 - Read labels carefully.
 Even if it’s not labeled for pumpkin pie, some canned pumpkin options contain salt.
 And too much sodium for a dog with kidney or heart disease can be dangerous.

 - Try different types of pumpkin to find the one your dog likes best.
 Fresh pumpkin baked in the oven provides a unique taste and texture.
-Just be sure to remove the seeds and skin before baking and allow it to cool before feeding baked pumpkin to your dog.
+Just be sure to remove the seeds and skin before baking and allow it to cool before feeding to your dog.

 - Prepare and store pumpkin safely, if you don’t plan to feed it to your dog right away.
 Simply slice the fresh, peeled pumpkin into chunks, simmer it in boiling water for 20 to 30 minutes, drain it, mash it, and store it in an airtight container for up to six months in the freezer.

 - Provide plenty of cool, clean water to dogs who consume pumpkin or any other fiber-rich ingredients.
 Foods with high fiber content can cause dogs to dehydrate quickly, which is especially concerning if your dog is also suffering from diarrhea.

 - Consider pumpkin as part of a balanced weight management diet.
 As a low-calorie, high-fiber food, pumpkin can help your pet feel fuller, without adding extra calories.
 Always work with your veterinarian on any weight management diet, to ensure it meets all your pet’s nutritional needs.